ashutosh0712/resume/README.md

 French: No

 ACCOMPLISHMENTS

 Programming experience of creating a Web Application with the front-end in HTML5, JavaScript, AJAX and JSP on Netbeans, hosted on GlassFish, used MySQL for Database and Bootstrap for Designing.

-Automation Experience of Web Applications using the FIS Framework based on Selenium.
+Automation Experience of a Web Application using FIS Framework based on Selenium.

 Worked on FIS’ Testing tool which uses SOAP and REST services for testing the APIs.

-Hands-on experience with API testing with FIS tools on the cloud.

 Collaborated to Troubleshot package building issues in Wise Installer.